 When it comes to relationships, experts say self-reflection is one of the most important boxes to check.
 When partners in a relationship are reflective and aware of their emotions, thoughts, and behaviors, they are able to better understand themselves, listen to feedback from their partner, and recognize the part they play in relationship issues.

-5 tips to integrate self-reflection into your life
+5 tips to practice more self-reflection

 Now that you have learned why self-reflection is so important, let’s dive into some helpful tips to integrate it into your life.

 1. Ask yourself questions to prompt reflection

 Try and think of some questions you can ask yourself to prompt self-reflection.
 Having pre-planned questions can help you create a routine around self-reflection.
 You can try to integrate this routine daily, weekly, monthly, whatever works for you!